capybarahao/gitlet/gitlet-design.md

 - file separator in Win / MacOS issue.
 Don't hardcode / or \ !! read "Things to avoid" in spec
 - Be careful using a HashMap when serializing!
 The order of things within the HashMap is non-deterministic.
    The solution is to use a TreeMap which will always have the same order

+- choice of data structure for storing file contents: not assume file as texts/strings but binary files. store them as byte[] instead of string.
+- for example. stageForAdd should be String / byte[] map, instead of string/string one.
 ## Classes and Data Structures

 ### Commit